 Shorts: Nike Men’s Basic NET 9″ Woven Short

 Nike has since discontinued this model for their new “Power” series, but the woven NET is the best basic functional tennis short if you can still find it.
+I scored a few pairs at my local tennis shop hiding in the clearance section.

 Note: I use these supplements on an “as feel” basis.
 Some are taken more regularly than others.
-Check out Ray Peat’s work for rationale behind these picks.
+Check out Ray Peat’s work for further rationale behind these picks.

 Vitamin E: A.C.
 Grace, Unique E Liquid